Physics Group Settings

 This section explains in detail how to use the group setting function for physics operations and the information that is displayed.

-Click the [Edit Group] button in the [PHYSICS/SCENE BLEND SETTINGS] dialog box.
+Click the [Edit Group] button in the [Physics and Scene Blend Settings] dialog box to open the [Physics Group Settings] dialog box.

 |(1)||Add||Add a new group.|